coredns/deployment/kubernetes/Upgrading_CoreDNS.md

 In this walkthrough, the initial version is CoreDNS 1.0.6, which supports the `startup` plugin, and I am upgrading to 1.1.0, which no longer supports the plugin.

 First let’s look at the release notes for 1.1.0 (https://coredns.io/2018/03/12/coredns-1.1.0-release/).
-Theis notes include the following:
+Their notes include the following:

 > * The plugins `shutdown` and `startup` where marked deprecated in 1.0.6.
 This release removes them.
 You should use `on` instead.